Some places grow on you, some feel comfy right away.

 To see the region’s flashiest fish, you have to stalk them in their habitat: Eric Thorsen’s gallery of bronze sculptures in Bigfork.
 Part sculptor, part magician—his trout shimmer and his bear cubs look downy enough to stroke—Thorsen is just one of dozens of sculptors, painters, and potters who have turned Bigfork into an art hot spot.
-Creative energy, along with plenty of music and food, will be in full spark during the Bigfork Festival of the Arts on August 5 and 6.
+Creative energy, along with plenty of music and food, will be in full spark during the Bigfork Festival of the Arts in early August.

 Throughout the season, performing artists take center stage at the intimate Bigfork Summer Playhouse, a theater that attracts talent—and fans—from around the country.
 This summer’s offerings are The Pirates of Penzance, Seven Brides for Seven Brothers, Hello, Dolly! and Big River.